MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 Indeed, if you want to develop full-scale, applicable quantum programs, worrying about whether an `H` operation goes before or after a particular rotation would only slow you down.

 The Q# libraries contain the `QFT` operation, which you can use and apply for any number of qubits.
-To give it a try, define a new operation in your Q# file which has the same contents of `Perform3QubitQFT`, but with everything from the first `H` to the `SWAP` replaced by two easy lines:
+To give it a try, define a new operation in your Q# file that has the same contents of `Perform3QubitQFT`, but with everything from the first `H` to the `SWAP` replaced by two easy lines:

 ```qsharp
             let register = BigEndian(qs);    //from Microsoft.Quantum.Arithmetic